abijithraaz/Segmentation-Annotator-using-MobileSAM/README.md

 # Segmentation-Annotator-using-MobileSAM
-App used to create segment labels bu using MobileSAM model.
+App used to create segment labels by using MobileSAM model.

 ## SAM
-Use this repository to know more about [SAM](https://segment-anything.com/)
+Use this link to know more about [SAM](https://segment-anything.com/)

 ## PerSAM
 Used these repositories to know more about